deepmodeling/rid-kit/README.md

 ####  4.1. <a name='a.BiasedMD'></a>a. **Biased MD**

 Just like Metadynamics, RiD will sample based on a bias potential given by NN models.
-A uncertainty indicator will direct the process of adding bias potential.
+An uncertainty indicator will direct the process of adding bias potential.

 ####  4.2. <a name='b.RestrainedMD'></a>b. **Restrained MD**

-This procedure will calculate mean force based on the sampling results, which can generate data set for training.
+This procedure will calculate the mean force based on the sampling results, which can generate data set for training.

 ####  4.3. <a name='c.Neuronetworktraining'></a>c. **Neuro network training**

 A fully connected NN will be trained via sampling data.
 This network will generate a map from selected CV to free energy.

-A more detail description of RiD is published now, please see:
+A more detailed description of RiD is published now, please see:

 >  [1]  J. Chem.
 Phys. **148**, 124113 (2018); https://doi.org/10.1063/1.5019675
 >  [2]  Wang D , Zhang L , Wang H , et al. Efficient sampling of high-dimensional free energy landscapes using adaptive reinforced dynamics[J].
 2021.
 (Preprints)